CDCgov/dibbs-query-connector/query-connector/README.md

 Playwright provides a number of different ways of executing end to end tests.
 From the `query-connector/` directory, you can run several commands:

+`npm run test:playwright:ui`
+Runs the end-to-end tests locally by spawning the Playwright UI mode.
+This will start a dev server off localhost:3000, so make sure you don't have another app instance running off that port.

 `npm run test:playwright`
 Runs the end-to-end tests.